-The definition of social status is simply our position and rank within our society.
+The definition of social status is simply our position and rank within society.

 How is status assigned to us?

-There is few different ways in which we determine status.
+There are a few different ways in which we determine status.
 Social status can simply be inherited, for example royalty or the child of somebody with a great deal of social status, such as the rich and famous.

 Status can also be earned by achieved success and recognition such as a rich and successful business person.

 Physical characteristics can also result in high status including looks, height, build and overall physical capabilities.

 Social skills, intelligence, sense of humor the amount of friends we have, being well liked (popular) race (ethnic background), being in a relationship or married, the house we own, the car we drive and even the mobile phone that we use, to name a few examples of status triggers!

 The trouble with these types of status indicators is that the status comes from popular perceptions.
 Therefore partly your sense of value or worth is determined by others, by what is mostly only shallow indicators such as owning a BMW or having the latest I Phone.

 So what if you don’t have any of the above mentioned social status triggers?
 Fortunately there is still hope.
 There is another way to get status besides the commonly known examples.
 The thing about status is that it’s determined by societies popular perceptions on status, so other peoples social status is determined by us.
 So we have the power to assign low and high status to anybody, including ourselves.